 - Sonnet without adaptive thinking on hard tasks.
 Cheap mode applied to expensive work, with no signal that thinking would have helped.

 - Opus 4.6 Fast Mode by default.
-Six times the standard rate for guaranteed throughput, used in places where standard latency was already fine.
+Six times the standard rate for higher output throughput, used in places where standard latency was already fine.

 - Model set without effort pinned.
 The SDK or the IDE picks an effort tier you did not choose.
 Same model name, different bill.

-The most expensive of those, in my experience, is the last one.
+The most expensive of those, in my experience, is number six.
 Setting model without pinning effort.
 Claude Code's defaults differ across Opus versions.
-Every internal SDK wrapper I have audited (across consulting clients and my own day job) stores the model string in config but inherits the effort tier from whatever the SDK ships.
+Every internal SDK wrapper I've audited (across consulting clients and my own day job) stores the model string in config but inherits the effort tier from whatever the SDK ships.
 A team running "Opus 4.7 for the hard stuff" is silently running it at xhigh on Claude Code (highest cost tier) and at high on direct API calls (one tier lower).
 Same model name.
 Different bill.
 Different latency.
 Different bench number.
+Claude Fable 5 made that trap dearer the day it launched: the vendor's own effort guidance flipped from xhigh to high on the new model, so an inherited xhigh default keeps burning xhigh-scale token volume at Fable's doubled output rate ($50 versus $25 per MTok), spend the docs now tell you to opt into deliberately rather than inherit.
+Fable 5 is also the first cell on the matrix with a compliance gate in front of it.
+If the workload is ZDR-bound, that cell doesn't exist for you.

 Pick the cell, pin the cell

-Routing is a two-knob decision.
-Set both knobs intentionally.
+Routing is a two-knob decision with a retention gate in front of it.
+Check the gate, then set both knobs intentionally.
 That is the architecture.

 If your team is wiring or rewiring its Claude routing layer, the work I do as part of Claude API Development and Support covers exactly this: auditing where each request lands on the matrix, designing the classifier, and pinning the per-tier budgets.
 Schedule a 15-minute call and we will walk through your current routing decisions together.